vturrisi/solo-learn/docs/source/tutorials/add_new_method_momentum.rst

 Adding New Methods (Momentum Version)
 *************************************

 As of now, you should be familiar with how to implement new methods in `solo-learn`.
 If not, please read this tutorial: :doc:`Adding New Methods <add_new_method>`.
-This tutorial will help you creating methods that use a momentum encoder.
+This tutorial will help you creating methods that use a momentum backbone.
-Let's now suppose we wanted to implement NNBYOL (similar to `NNSiam <https://arxiv.org/abs/2104.14548/>`_ but with momentum encoder).
+Let's now suppose we wanted to implement NNBYOL (similar to `NNSiam <https://arxiv.org/abs/2104.14548/>`_ but with momentum backbone).
 As always, the fist thing to do is to navigate to `solo/methods` and create a python file for our new method (e.g.: `nnbyol.py`):

 .. code-block:: python